0xSero/partisia-docs/docs/pbc-fundamentals/byoc/introduction-to-byoc.md

 # BYOC

-In this article we will explain what BYOC is, and how to bring your own coins to the mainnet and the testnet.
+In this article we will explain what BYOC is, and how to bring your own coins to the mainnet and to the testnet.

 ### What is BYOC and gas